-Brown cardboard packages are plentiful this time of year.
-Along with the treasures the boxes hold inside, there are often packing peanuts.
+Brown cardboard packages are plentiful in the winter.
+Along with the treasures the boxes hold inside, there are often packing peanuts as well.

-Our Vanishing Ghosts biodegradable packing peanuts activity was such a huge hit, we decided to use the packing peanuts in a new activity.
+Our first biodegradable packing peanuts activity was such a huge hit, we decided to use the peanuts again, this time in a fun winter STEM activity.

 The starch packing peanuts that dissolve in water make this melting snowman activity lots of fun.